maciejlewandowskii/SuitsQuotes/README.md

 ## 🌱 API Endpoints

-This API has only 1 Endpoint:
+This API has 2 Endpoints:

 > **/api/v1/quotes**

+or

+> **/api/v1/quotes/img**
+> >this Endpoint return a 1 quote but as image, you can also filter results.

-But you can search in Quotes by adding parameters to query:
+You can search in Quotes by adding parameters to query:

 > **/api/v1/quotes?season=1&episode=1**